 1) How willing is the firm to fight for me and my mesothelioma or asbestos case?

-There are many law firms that advertise their asbestos litigation services on their website, but will often hand cases onto other law firms or lawyers.
+There are many law firms that advertise their asbestos litigation services on their website, but will often hand cases to other law firms or lawyers.
 You will want to ensure that the firm or attorney you meet with will be the one handling your case.

 2) How many support staff, including trial paralegals, involved in mesothelioma and asbestos litigation are employed by the firm?